haskellfoundation/tech-proposals/proposals/accepted/047-standard-library-reform.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There has been much grumbling over the years that popular items like ``Text`` are not in the standard library.
-Items like these are expected to be languages' standard libraries and elsewhere indeed are found there.
+Items like these are expected to be in languages' standard libraries and elsewhere indeed are found there.

 Now, it is one thing for a standard library to be minimal, and say not offer any string type or operations on that.
 That would not be so bad.